Rezum® BPH Treatment in Plano, TX

 Recent data from January of 2019 reveals significant improvement in symptoms in less than 3 months with consistent durability.
 Surgical retreatment rates at 4 years are only 4.4%(1).
 This is a significant improvement over every other minimally invasive procedure currently available.

 Dr. Wierschem is a Nationally Recognized Center of Excellence for the Rezum® procedure.
 He has had much success in patients with various sizes and shapes of prostates.
 He has even been able to help patients void again who were previously dependent on a catheter using this technology.

-- Office based procedure with no need for general anesthesia
+- The office-based procedure with no need for general anesthesia

 - Has been shown to improve ED in up to 32% of patients

 - Can treat many different sizes and shapes of prostates that other treatments cannot